This post is my partial journey of growing a parenting blog focused on kids’ art and LEGO bricks.

 3. Increased daily revenue from Amazon affiliate links

 As your website traffic grows, likely the clicks to shop via your Amazon affiliate links will grow, too.
-To help set expectations, you can see that on my new blog site, over about 9 months we had 36K pageviews.
-And from those 36K pages, users clicked and purchased items on Amazon resulting in about $85 of affiliate income for us.
-Obviously, Amazon affiliate links on a new blog are not a get-rich-fast scheme!
+To help set expectations, you can see that on my new blog site, over about nine months we had 36K pageviews.
+And from those 36K pages, users clicked and purchased items on Amazon, resulting in about $85 of affiliate income for us.
+Amazon affiliate links on a new blog are not a get-rich-fast scheme!

 4. Requests by authors and businesses